SaraFishburn/piTrainer/README.md

 ![pi trainer game screenshot](pi_trainer-screenshot.png)

 As i'm learning Ruby, I decided to make this into an exercise.
-Future plans include translating this to Javascript, giving it a nice front end, and deploying :)
+Currently translating this to Javascript to eventually give it a nice front end, and deploy :)